mviereck/x11docker/README.md

 Changes in a running docker image are lost, the created docker container will be discarded.
 For persistent data storage you can share host directories:
  - Option `--home` creates a host directory in `~/x11docker/IMAGENAME` that is shared with the container and mounted as home directory.
 Files in container home and configuration changes will persist.
  - Option `--homedir DIR` is similar to `--home` but allows you to specify a custom host directory for data storage.
- - Option `sharedir DIR` mounts a host directory at the same location in container without influencing `HOME`.
+ - Option `--sharedir DIR` mounts a host directory at the same location in container without setting `HOME`.

 # Security
 Scope of x11docker is to run dockered GUI applications while preserving and improving container isolation.